DanaePlays/MMM2023/writing/part3-quest-details.md

 - PC wear s a Blade uniform as a disguise.
 - Talking npcs will result in a "Move along, Recruit, I'm sure you have your orders" "goodbye"
 - Talking to npcs without the uniform will result in a time rewind a.k.a to to the beginning of the Halls.
-- Talking to npcs with a bounty will result in a stern warning + stolen good confiscated (aka limeware platter at the census office.
+- Talking to npcs with a bounty will result in a stern warning + stolen good confiscated (aka limeware platter at the census office.)
+- Killing npcs result in the message "with the death blab la destiny blab la"

 > Progession
 - Living quarters